 And, from Saturday 30th September to Sunday 22nd October 2017, take the amazing opportunity to hire one of the guides from RSPB Minsmere for a 4 X 4 safari around the reserve to observe the red deer at close quarters – A great chance to take some incredible photographs too!

 If the weather takes a turn for the worse, it’s the perfect excuse to fit in a spot of retail therapy!

 You’ll find all your favourite high street stores in towns such as Ipswich, Felixstowe and Lowestoft, but if you’re looking for something a bit different, pay a visit to one of The Suffolk Coast’s lovely market towns including Beccles, Bungay, Framlingham, Halesworth and Woodbridge or coastal villages and towns including Southwold, Aldeburgh and Orford and browse through quirky little independent stores for a truly unique shopping experience.

 There’s always a generous smattering of vintage markets too, if you enjoy the thrill of meandering around stalls in the hope of discovering something rather special.
-Try the vintage market at Snape on 30th October – You might even pick up some early Christmas gifts!
+Try the vintage market at Snape Maltings on 10th September and 22nd October – You might even pick up some early Christmas gifts!